ColaCap/ColaCap.github.io/_posts/2023-10-14-software-engineer-interview-guide.md

        * The recruiter you are talking to is probably trying to close the deal as soon as possible by trying their best to give you what you want within reasonable limits.
 The real people that decide the offer numbers are probably the hiring committee.
 So do not feel bad trying to negotiate with the recruiter.
 The recruiter does not care too much about whether you are getting more money or not.
 The money is not coming out of their pocket.
        * Mention that you’d need some time to think it over, discuss it with your family or significant other, etc. This will buy you some time easily if you need some time.
        * Bottom Line: **NEVER EVER LET GO OF YOUR NEGOTIATING POWER UNTIL YOU SIGN while staying honest to build a positive relationship.**
+   * Some public companies (ie. Meta) do not care about offers from private companies as their RSUs or Stock options are paper money.
+Also, they care less about the yearly TC of competing offers but more about the total TC you will get over the 4 years (4 being the # of years for the RSUs to fully vest).
+So if you have an offer from another company which gives you higher yearly TC but vests over only 1-2 years, it's a weak competing offer.
+Try to get competing offers from companies that give you 4 year vesting.

 ## Leveling Guide
    Higher level means higher TC!